fahlmant/blog/content/posts/aws-tagging-gotcha.md

 ```
 This deletes every tag on the subnet, which is not what we want!

-After digging through the AWS docs, I found that this behavior is actually documented, and they have [an example](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) where they recommend adding an additional condition to prevent passing a request with no tags specified.
+After digging through the AWS docs, I found that this behavior seems to be expected, and they have [an example](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) where they recommend adding an additional condition to prevent passing a request with no tags specified.
 To fix this, we need to update our condition to include a null check.
 In our example, the condition then becomes
 ```
         "Condition": {
             "ForAllValues:StringLike": {